estuary/flow/site/docs/concepts/README.md

 ### Builds

-Catalog entities like collections are very long lived and may evolve over time.
+Catalog entities like collections are very long-lived and may evolve over time.
 A collection's schema might be extended with new fields, or a transformation might be updated with a bug fix.